kajstof/DotNetDesignPatterns/README.md

     * May wish to (optionally) expose internals through the facade
     * May allow users to 'escalate' to use more complex APIs if they need to
   * My notes
-    * Provide a simplified API over a set of classes or indeed if you want to take a bigger set of subsytem
+    * Provide a simplified API over a set of classes or indeed if you want to take a bigger set of subsystem
 * Flyweight - Space optimization
   * Motivation
     * Avoid redundancy when storing data